 Online Safety is a very important part of keeping children safe and something we take seriously at Robert Arkenstall.
 Because of this, Online Safety (sometimes referred to as E-safety) is taught to all pupils at all ages, clearly explaining and demonstrating how to stay safe and behave appropriately online.
 Likewise, to help ensure that children are safeguarded from potential dangers and unsuitable material, we have extensive security measures in place in school, which are monitored both internally and externally.
 Finally, all Online Safety incidents are managed in accordance with our Online Safety Policy

-At Robert Arkenstall, we believe that we can only be successful in keeping children safe online if we work with parents to ensure the Online Safety message is consistent.
+At Robert Arkenstall, we believe that online safety is a shared responsibility and that we can only be successful in keeping children safe online if we work with parents to ensure our message is consistent.
 It is therefore important that parents speak to their children about how they can keep safe and behave appropriately online.

 Please see below for a list of child-friendly search engines.
 However, please also be aware that no search engine is 100% safe; these are simply ‘safer’ search engines.

 The below website provides access to copyright-free images that children can use.

 When children are accessing games via Xbox LIVE or Playstation Plus, privacy settings can be set up.

 (The Child Exploitation and Online Protection Centre) delivers a multi-agency service dedicated to tackling the abuse and exploitation of children in the real and ‘e’ world.
 Often it is referred to as an online 999.
 By clicking on the button, young people and parents can get advice on a range of issues such as viruses, hacking and dealing with bullying online.